-I provided design and illustration skills to a digital media company who executed an engaging presentation for a national financial services meeting
+I provided design and illustration skills to a digital media agency's interactive presentation built for a national financial services meeting

 Illustrative design for AR digital signage

-The venue sported multiple 65-inch vertical monitors, to occupy and and inform the multitudes of retirement planners at this major financial services gathering.
+The hotel venue sported multiple 65-inch vertical monitors, to occupy and and inform multitudes of retirement planners attending this major financial services gathering.

-These were no mere digital signs, serving up slides.
-The static images I show here are examples from a set of five highly dynamic presentations, for which I provided art direction, original artwork, and modifications to researched stock illustrations.
+The end-client's demand for a convivial, crowd-building "tool" led to my client devising an interactive solution.
+The static images shown here are from a set of five quick but highly dynamic presentations, on which I collaborated, bringing art direction, original artwork, and modifications to researched stock illustrations.

-The above-mentioned financial services company hired my client Pixel Light Digital Media (PLDM), a digital media company, to engage show goers with supplied, provocative facts about retirement planning option costs.
+The above-mentioned financial services company hired my client Pixel Light Digital Media (PLDM), a digital media agency, to lure arriving attendees with provocative facts about retirement planning option costs.

 PLDM specializes in tracking and engagement of audiences at exhibit and meeting venues.
 Their solution would combine live video, augmented reality (AR) and animated illustrations plus messaging.

-At the event, individual attendees were drawn to their own live image, appearing in walkways.
-Upon approach and at a predetermined distance, a seemingly magnetic thought balloon appeared above the viewer's head, its scripted queries providing a delightful yet appropriate ice-breaker.
+At the event, individuals were naturally drawn to their own live approaching image, in a large "mirror."
+At a predetermined distance, a seemingly magnetic thought bubble appeared above the viewer's head, its scripted queries providing a delightful yet appropriate ice-breaker.

 Seconds later a sky appears at top, then a scene quickly assembles itself (builds) in the lower third.
 Almost immediately the sky is covered by a title placard, directing you to imagine a particular future retirement scenario.

-This captivating and crowd-pleasing experience was realized with a discreetly placed camera, and my client's augmented reality (AR), tracking, and metrics technologies.
+This captivating and crowd-pleasing experience was made possible by a discreetly placed camera, PLDM's deep experience with augmented reality (AR), tracking, and metrics technologies, and their enthusiastic vision.

-First, the onboarding, where I learned of the independent representative ecosystem that sells our national financial services client's products.
-I reviewed that client's experiments with virtuality reality (VR) presentations.
-Finally, I was briefed on potential features available for this project.
+First, the onboarding: I taught much about the ecosystem of independent representatives selling PLDM's client's (big time financial services) products, and reviewed their other virtuality reality (VR) presentations.
+Finally, I was briefed on potential feature set and constraints for the project.
 My job would be:

-My client, the owner of a creative services (digital media) business, chose me to augment and supply visuals for his talented in-house team.
-Over the years our rapport has been good so trust had already been built.
-We began with lots of idea generation, pothole dodging, and critique as we closed in on an approach to the problem.
-I most enjoyed our morning calls, between me at my desk and he in his forty-minute car commute.
+My client Carmine, the owner of a creative services (digital media) business, trusted me to supply visuals for his talented in-house team.
+We started with idea generation, "pothole dodging," and critiques as we better focused our approach to the problem.
+I most enjoyed our morning phone calls between me at my desk, and he in his forty-minute car commute.
 He valued it too, thinking and scheming clearly, free from his office distractions.
-Sketches I typically provided late the previous afternoon had been slept on and were often the driver of rousing discussions.
+Sketches I typically provided late the previous day wer slept on and drove rousing discussions.

 Our financial services client and the participants enjoyed a successful multifaceted event.
-The interactive displays created by PLDM were a hit, and provided thousands of engagements, delighting and introducing event goers to a larger campaign echoed throughout the three-day event.
+The interactive displays created by PLDM were a hit, with thousands of delighted engagements, introducing event goers to the larger campaign – and each other – throughout the three-day event.